 UBC Ponderosa Housing District

 One other notable development project on campus is the UBC Ponderosa District.
 The complex is being built in two phases, with the first phase slated for completion summer 2013 and the second phase in 2015.
 At $168-million, it has been billed as one of UBC’s most expensive construction projects.
 Altogether, it will add 1,100 beds of student housing to the campus in towers as tall as 17-storeys.
-At the base of the towers will be classrooms, lecture halls, informal learning spaces, public spaces, a fitness centre, cafe, restaurant, and even a large grocery store (to be determined: either an IGA Marketplace, Low-Frills, or Price Smart).
+At the base of the towers will be classrooms, lecture halls, informal learning spaces, public spaces, a fitness centre, cafe, restaurant, and even a large grocery store (to be determined: either an IGA Marketplace, No-Frills, or Price Smart).
 This will be the first campus development that merges student housing with academic space and hospitality usages in an attempt to create a more lively area at the core of the campus.
 (Image source: UBC Campus and Community Planning)

 UBC Wesbrook Village

 In the 1980s, UBC began to test the full development potential of its University Endowment Lands as a means of generating revenue to sustain itself and finance its growth.
 This began with the development of what would later be known as Hampton Place, generating $81-million for the University.
 Due to the success of Hampton Place, it was decided that additional neighbourhoods with a mix of housing options, retail, parks, and amenities would be built across campus.
 At completion, these developments will generate $1-billion in revenue for the University over the course of 20 years of construction.